Jake Rudock

-Jacob Michael Rudock (/ˈruːdɒk/ ROO-dok; born January 21, 1993) is a former American football quarterback who played for five seasons in the National Football League (NFL).
-He was the starting quarterback for the 2013 and 2014 Iowa Hawkeyes and 2015 Michigan Wolverines.
-He was drafted by the Detroit Lions in the sixth round of the 2016 NFL Draft.
+Jacob Michael Rudock (/ˈruːdɒk/ ROO-dok; born January 21, 1993) is an American former professional football player who was a quarterback for five seasons in the National Football League (NFL).
+He was a starting quarterback playing college football for the 2013 and 2014 Iowa Hawkeyes and 2015 Michigan Wolverines.
+He was selected by the Detroit Lions in the sixth round of the 2016 NFL draft.

-High school career
+Early life

 Rudock grew up in Weston, Florida and went to St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he was the Broward County Player of the Year.
 In 2009, St. Thomas Aquinas went 13–1 while making it to the state semifinals.
 He completed 128-of-197 passes for 1,945 yards.
 Rudock connected with his players in the end zone for a total of thirty-four touchdowns while only turning the ball over five times.
 As a senior at St. Thomas Aquinas he led the team to district, regional, state and national championships with a perfect regular season.
 He holds records for total yards, most wins as a starting quarterback, completions, attempts, completion percentage, efficiency ratings, state titles, and national championships.
 He graduated in 2011.

 College career

 University of Iowa

 Rudock committed to the University of Iowa during his senior year of high school.
 He also received collegiate offers from Colorado, Illinois, Memphis, Minnesota, and Wisconsin.
 He redshirted his freshman year at Iowa and did not play at all the following year.
 During his junior year, he started all thirteen games while getting his first start against Northern Illinois.
-He played every offensive down for Iowa but ended up losing to Northern Illinois 30-27.
-His most prominent game during his junior year was his start against LSU in the Outback Bowl in which they lost 21-14, a game in which he completed 9-of-22 pass attempts for 102 yards with one interception.
+He played every offensive down for Iowa but ended up losing to Northern Illinois 30–27.

+His most prominent game during his junior year was his start against LSU in the Outback Bowl in which they lost 21–14, a game in which he completed 9-of-22 pass attempts for 102 yards with one interception.
 During the 2013 season, he started all thirteen games for Iowa.
 For the season, he completed 204-of-346 pass attempts for a total of eighteen touchdowns, thirteen interceptions, and 2,383 yards.
 He also rushed for 218 yards on sixty-seven attempts.

 His following year he started all but one game for Iowa.
 During this year he started in the TaxSlayer Bowl loss to Tennessee in which he went 2-of-8 for thirty-two yards while rushing for twenty-two yards on two rushing attempts.
 He completed 213-of-345 attempts for 2,436 yards and rushed sixty-seven times for a total of 176 yards.